grantjo78/grantjo78.github.io/_posts/2022-05-03-arc-k8s-onboarding.md

   "type": "microsoft.kubernetes/connectedclusters"
 }
 ```

-I've used an additional parameter that wasn't included in the script:
-- **--kube-config**: Path to the kube config file.
-With K3s the kube config file is not stored with the user profile, which the agent deployment looks for.

 ### Step 9: Run script

 Switch back to the Azure Portal and select **Next: Verification >**.